eloymazza/shopping-list-challenge-items-microservice/README.md

 `npm run dev` - in order to run the server in a development environment.

-`npm run production`- n order to run the server in a production environment.
+For running for production:

+`npm run build`

+`npm run serve`

 ## Dockerization

 For run this app as a docker container, ensure you have docker installed and run the following commands:

-`docker build -t 'shopping-list:v1.0' .`
+`docker build -t 'shopping-list-ms:v1.0' .`

 and then

-`docker run -p 3000:3000 shopping-list:v1.0`
+`docker run -p 3000:3000 shopping-list-ms:v1.0`

 Or simply run: